easylauncher/docs.encorastream.com/docs/docs/packagers.md

 ## Overview

 Packagers are essential components that convert transcoded video renditions into streaming formats suitable for different devices and platforms.
-The Encora Stream platform supports three main packaging formats:
+The {{ site.product_name }} platform supports three main packaging formats:

 - **AES Packager**: For AES-128 encrypted streaming
 - **DASH Packager**: For MPEG-DASH streaming with optional DRM